 You might have forgotten it.
 But debugger will make you save a lot of time especially when they are well integrated in IDEs like netbeans.
 You can just immediately know why something crashed or why the programmed stalled for no apparent reasons.

 In most of the cases, your compiler will do a great job.
-Don’t use inline.
+Don’t use inline, prefetching or any other crazy optimization unless you really know what you do.

 Don’t re-create unreadable network protocols